apache/doris-website/docs/compute-storage-decoupled/managing-storage-vault.md

 <vault_name> is the user-defined name of the Storage Vault, which serves as the identifier for accessing the Storage Vault.

-**Example**

-**Creating an HDFS Storage Vault**
+### Creating an HDFS Storage Vault

-To create an HDFS-based decoupled storage-compute Doris cluster, ensure that all nodes (including FE/BE nodes, Meta Service) have permission to access the specified HDFS, including completing Kerberos authorization configuration and connectivity checks in advance (which can be tested using Hadoop Client on each corresponding node).
+To create an HDFS-based decoupled storage-compute Doris cluster, ensure that all nodes (including FE/BE nodes, Meta Service) have privilege to access the specified HDFS, including completing Kerberos authorization configuration and connectivity checks in advance (which can be tested using Hadoop Client on each corresponding node).

 ```sql
 CREATE STORAGE VAULT IF NOT EXISTS ssb_hdfs_vault